Loading lesson…

 An agent writes a report and says 'I've emailed it to your team.'
 But it didn't — the email tool errored and the agent hallucinated the success.
 You find out three days later when someone asks about the report.
 Phantom success is the most damaging failure because it silently rots your trust.

-What is the core idea behind "Why Agents Fail (and How to Notice)"?
+What is the main idea of "Why Agents Fail (and How to Notice)"?

-Which best describes the scope of "Why Agents Fail (and How to Notice)"?
+Which concept is most central to "Why Agents Fail (and How to Notice)"?